Straight to the point.

 How long does oil paint take to dry?

-Oil paint takes much more time to dry than regular latex paints.
+Oil paint takes much more time to dry than regular latex paint.
 Latex paint usually takes around 1 hour to finish drying.
 Oil-based paints usually take around 6-8 hours to dry.

 However, the dry time is heavily dependent on the surface of the material.
 For example, oil-based paints will take longer to dry against metal, than against wood or drywall.
 If you’re painting a metal roof with oil paint, this could take around a day to dry.
 This is because oil-based paints, like all paints, are like materials with plenty of pores.
 This allows the paint to seep more deeply into the material.
 This reduces the amount of paint on the surface, so it will feel dry to the touch much more quickly.